Instagram Reels Mastery: The Complete 2026 Guide (With Examples)

 2. The Curiosity Gap

 Give them part of the information, but withhold the critical piece.
-The human brain can't tolerate open loops.
+Open loops force your brain toward closure.

 Example: "The one thing every successful creator does in their first 30 minutes online" (don't reveal what it is until the end)